Independent Baptist: King James Onlyism

-Many Independent Baptist churches adhere to only using the King James Version of the Bible, a position known as “King James Onlyism”.
-The Independent Baptist David Cloud, drawing on the arguments of Edward Hills, asserts that the King James Version should not be viewed simply as a translation of the Greek and Hebrew texts.
+Many IFB churches adhere to only using the King James Version of the Bible (KJV), a position known as "King James Onlyism."
+David Cloud, an IFB author, drawing on the arguments of textual scholar and theologian Edward Hills, asserts that the KJV should not be viewed simply as a translation of the Greek and Hebrew texts.
 Instead, he regards it as an independent edition of the Textus Receptus itself, rendered in English rather than Greek, and providentially preserved as the purest form of the Textus Receptus.
-The King James Only position was also advocated by notable Independent Baptist pastors such as Jack Hyles and Lester Roloff, who maintained that the King James Bible has perfectly preserved the Word of God.
+The King James Only position was also advocated by notable IFB pastors such as Hyles and Lester Roloff, who maintained that the King James Bible is the perfectly preserved the Word of God in English.
 Similarly, Jack Chick, who was best known for his comic tracts, also advocated a King James Only position.
-A more extreme form of King James Onlyism was developed by Peter Ruckman, who argued that the KJV constitutes "new revelation" or “advanced revelation” and superior to the original Greek and Hebrew manuscripts.
-However, some Independent Baptists like John R. Rice, Curtis Hutson, Lee Roberson, R. L. Hymers Jr., and others took a more moderate position in arguing that although the King James Bible is preferable to most modern translations because of its manuscript tradition, it is not inspired and should not be considered perfect.
+A more extreme form of King James Onlyism was developed by Peter Ruckman, who argued that the KJV constitutes "new revelation" or "advanced revelation" and is superior to the original Greek and Hebrew manuscripts.
+However, some IFBs like Rice, Hutson, Lee Roberson, R. L. Hymers Jr., and others took a more moderate position in arguing that although the King James Bible is preferable to most modern translations because of its manuscript tradition, it is not divinely inspired.

-Independent Baptists who tolerate newer versions accept that there are disagreements on textual issues but feel that the most important issue is what the KJV translators themselves fought for, that the common man should have the Bible in his common language.
+IFBs who support newer translations of the Bible acknowledge that there are varying opinions on textual matters.
+However, they believe that the fundamental concern is what the translators of the KJV advocated for: that the average person should have access to the Bible in a language they can understand.

-Among Independent Baptist institutions which rejects King James Onlyism is Detroit Baptist Theological Seminary.
-The institution treats the original manuscripts of the Bible as the inerrant Word of God, a position that places it in opposition to the King-James-Only Movement.
-King-James-Only adherents have criticized DBTS (together with Bob Jones University and other institutions, including Central Baptist Theological Seminary) for playing an influential role in convincing some Independent Baptist groups to adopt modern Bible translations.
+Among IFB institutions which rejects King James Onlyism is Detroit Baptist Theological Seminary.
+The institution treats only the original manuscripts of the Bible as the inerrant Word of God, a position that places it in opposition to the King James Only movement, which asserts that the original manuscripts no longer exist due to their being thousands of years old.
+King James Onlyists have criticized DBTS (together with Bob Jones University and other institutions, including Central Baptist Theological Seminary) for playing an influential role in convincing some IFB groups to adopt modern Bible translations.